lop-Louis/northbook/docs/index.md

   tagline: Teams move faster when the edges are obvious and overridable.
   actions:
     - theme: brand
-      text: Start here
+      text: Onboarding
-      link: /guides/find
+      link: /start-here/
     - theme: alt
       text: Ask a question
       link: https://github.com/lop-louis/northbook/issues/new?labels=kl,question&title=[Question]%20PATH
 features:
   - title: Decide faster
     details: Use the Decision Spine to cut rework.
+    link: /decision-spine
+    linkText: Open Decision Spine
   - title: Facilitate better
     details: Copy-paste prompts that keep meetings on track.
+    link: /facilitation
+    linkText: Grab a facilitation prompt
   - title: Ship accessibly
     details: Quick checks that catch 80% of issues.
+    link: /accessibility-quick-wins
+    linkText: Run the accessibility quick checks
 nav:
   - none
 ---

 Find the answer.
-Use it now. <a href="./guides/find" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Use it now. <a href="./start-here/" data-primary-action>Use the starting links</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.

 Guidance stays light on chores; runbooks carry the detailed checklists.

+If this didn’t answer your question in 60 seconds, <a href="https://github.com/lop-louis/northbook/issues/new?labels=kl,feedback&title=%5BFeedback%5D%20Homepage&body=Page:%20https://northbook.guide/" data-secondary-action>tell us so we can fix it</a>.

 ## Governance & Safety